mendersoftware/mender-docs/06.Artifact-creation/07.Sign-and-verify/docs.md

 ## Supported signing algorithms

 Mender supports the following signing algorithms:

-* RSA with recommended key length of at least 3072 bits
+* PKCS#1 v1.5 (RSA), more formally called `RSASSA-PKCS1-v1_5`, with recommended RSA key length of at least 3072 bits
 * ECDSA with curve P-256

+On Linux, both `mender-artifact` and the Mender Client support the PKCS#11 programming interface to manipulate cryptographic tokens using `openssl`.

 ## Generating keys